mhx0035/getting-startted-Menghao-Xu/README.md

 Hi Tom
 Hi Jerry

 It is one successful project.
+And i am more familiar with this def function.

-In the third part, i used the github web submitted all the assignments and wrote this outcome explaination
+In the third part, i learnt the github web which is one very effective method and submitted all the assignments and wrote this outcome explaination.

 Menghao Xu